 The equipment below came from a project called the Future Deployable Geospatial Intelligence (FDG) Project, itself part of an older and wider programme called PICASSO that included Lockheed Martin UK, KNK, Marshall Specialist Vehicles, Polaris Consulting, Safety Assurance Services and SciSYS.

-FDG provided a data-centric, geospatial intelligence (GEOINT) management, discovery, dissemination and exploitation capability that addressed the deployable requirements of the Intelligence Collection Group (ICG), including the provision of mobile and manoeuvrable working environments at the tactical level.
+FDG provided a data-centric, geospatial intelligence (GEOINT) management, discovery, dissemination, and exploitation capability that addressed the deployable requirements of the Intelligence Collection Group (ICG), including the provision of mobile and manoeuvrable working environments at the tactical level.

-FDG essentially consolidated a number of UOR such as the DATAMAN servers introduced during Op HERRICK and improved capabilities across the board.
-It allowed subject matter experts to maintain over 350 individual geo-referenced layers such as CIED, medical, imagery, patrol tracks and route characteristics.
-Dataman was based on ESRI software that used Dell servers housed in ruggedised cases, weighing approximately 300kg.
-DataMan light reduced the weight by using Helix GIS Servers based on Getac X500 rugged laptops.
-The front end used a web-based tool called GeoViewer that looks like the now very familiar Google maps.
+Data Man Light reduced the weight by using Helix GIS Servers based on Getac X500 rugged laptops.
+The front end used a web-based tool called GeoViewer that looks like the now very familiar Google Maps.
 Layers can be switched on and off and are available based on the user’s profile.
-Where communications networks are constrained or intermittent cached data can be used and a contract award to iOra enhanced this important aspect.
+Where communications networks are constrained or intermittent, cached data can be used, and a contract award to iOra enhanced this important aspect.

 FDG achieved FOC in 2013 and has been in use since.

 The project delivered two deployable systems for generating and disseminating maps.
-The Tactical Information and Geospatial Analysis System (TIGAS) included 11 Mowag Duro II 6×6 vehicles that provide a two-person tactical exploitation environment, Forward Map Distribution Point (FMDP) and three 20ft ISO container size shelters used to house two-person tactical map distribution points (TMDP).
+The Tactical Information and Geospatial Analysis System (TIGAS) included 11 Mowag Duro II 6×6 vehicles that provide a two-person tactical exploitation environment, Forward Map Distribution Point (FMDP) and three 20ft (ca. 6 m) ISO container size shelters used to house two-person tactical map distribution points (TMDP).

-A follow on contract provisioned additional shelters.
+A follow-up contract provisioned additional shelters.

 Images below are of the Tactical Map Dissemination Point.